JohnSnowLabs/spark-nlp/docs/_posts/murat-gunay/2022-06-22-electra_qa_BioM_Base_SQuAD2_BioASQ8B_en_3_0.md

 ## Description

-Pretrained Question Answering model, adapted from Hugging Face and curated to provide scalability and production-readiness using Spark NLP. `BioM-ELECTRA-Base-SQuAD2-BioASQ8B` is a English model originally trained by `sultan`.
+Pretrained Biomedical Question Answering model, adapted from Hugging Face and curated to provide scalability and production-readiness using Spark NLP. `BioM-ELECTRA-Base-SQuAD2-BioASQ8B` is a English model originally trained by `sultan`.

+This model is fine-tuned on the SQuAD2.0 dataset and then on the BioASQ8B-Factoid training dataset.
+We convert the BioASQ8B-Factoid training dataset to SQuAD1.1 format and train and evaluate our model (BioM-ELECTRA-Base-SQuAD2) on this dataset.

 {:.btn-box}
 <button class="button button-orange" disabled>Live Demo</button>